digexp/sample-wch-handlebars-render/README.md

 1. Run `npm install` from the root project folder
 2. Run `node main.js` to start the Express server

+## Use of the Content Palette

 By default, this sample uses the [IBM Watson Content Hub Palette](https://github.com/ibm-wch/sample-picker) in single content item mode.
 To switch to using a simple dropdown, change the `_usePicker` flag in `/dx-script-application/app.js` to `false`.
+Make sure to call `sp push` from the `/dx-script-application` folder to make these changes in DX.

 ## Creating your own Handlebars templates